Descubierta and Atrevida: Malaspina Expedition

 Malaspina's expedition was the most important voyage of discovery dispatched by Spain in the 18th century.
-It had two primary goals, the first being to increase geographic and scientific knowledge in general, the second being to check on the status of Spain's vast empire, especially along the west coast of North America, where the Russians and the British were expanding their influence.
+It had two primary goals, the first being to increase geographic and scientific knowledge in general, the second to check on the status of Spain's vast empire, especially along the west coast of North America, where the Russians and the British were expanding their influence.
 Modeled after the voyages of James Cook, the Malaspina expedition was conducted in a highly scientific manner.
 Numerous scientists from many fields were among the crew.
 Indigenous peoples, such as the Tlingit and Tongan, were studied by the expedition's ethnographers.

 The Descubierta and Atrevida sailed from Cadiz on 30 July 1789, stopping first at Montevideo on the Río de la Plata, then sailing south along the coast of Patagonia and visiting the Falkland Islands (Islas Malvinas).
 After rounding Cape Horn the expedition stopped at several Chilean ports and surveyed the Juan Fernández Islands.
 The two corvettes sailed north separately, surveying and mapping the coast between Peru and Mexico, where they arrived at the end of March 1790.

 In Mexico Malaspina received instructions from the Spanish king, Carlos IV requiring a change of plans.
 Instead of sailing to the Hawaiian Islands and the Kamchatka Peninsula, Malaspina was to sail to Alaska and survey the coast between Mount Saint Elias and Nootka Sound, on Vancouver Island, in order to prove or disprove the existence of a Northwest Passage supposedly located in that area.
 Accordingly, the two corvettes sailed from Acapulco on 1 May 1791, and arrived at Yakutat Bay by the end of June.
 Staying at Yakutat Bay for about a month, the scientists made detailed ethnographic studies of the local Tlingit people.
 Surveys along the coast of Alaska revealed no hint of the fabled Northwest Passage.
 On July 27 Malaspina and Bustamante headed south to Nootka Sound, arriving there on 12 August 1791.
 They remained at Nootka Sound for about a month.
 Detailed surveys were made of the area, while the ethnographers studied the Nuu-chah-nulth (Nootka) people.